alexdesousa/alexdesousa.github.io/_posts/2019-07-06-yggdrasil-easy-pub-sub-in-elixir.md

 ## Before We Start

-I've used [this example project](https://github.com/alexdesousa/alexdesousa.github.io/tree/blog/examples/matrix) for the code in this article.
+I've used {% include utils/example_link.html text = "this example project" path = "matrix" %} for the code in this article.
 You can skip this section safely as long as you remember the following:

 - `Basic` project has only Yggdrasil.
 - `Rabbit` project has Yggdrasil for RabbitMQ.